adamleithp/dads/README.md

 A social network focused on dads, whom are some of the most loneliest and forgotten bunch.
 Encourage frienships, meetups and seeking mental health support.

-The app is mostly server side rendered, we use tansatack query for most queries and mutations, but these quiries are prefetched on server, and are hydrated on client.
+The app is mostly server side rendered, we use tansatack query for most queries and mutations, but these queries are prefetched on server, and are hydrated on client.

 **The Stack**